Riizade/chimera-text/README.md

 Once we've lined up the chapters, we can attempt to line up smaller units of text, e.g., paragraphs by the presence of `<p>` tags or extra newlines/line breaks.

-## Automatic Anchor Points
+## Word Match Anchor Points

+We can explore matching locations between parallel texts via translation as well.

 Probably what we'll want to do is get dictionaries between as many pairwise combinations of languages as possible.
+For pairwise combinations that are unavailable, we can try using a more popular language as an intermediary, such as English or Mandarin.

 Next, we build n-gram lookup tables from each dictionary.
 (This will be a many-to-many relationship, because words do not translate directly from one language to another.)

 Then we chunk the texts into a hierarchy of chunk sizes, something like chapter -> paragraph -> n-gram/word/atomic-lexeme.

-We do a naive alignment of text, and then start pairwise comparisons of chunk to chunk, and sliding the alignment backward or forward by some amount to try to find the correct pairwise chunks (roughly).
+We do a naive alignment of text by analyzing chapter/paragraph structure, and then start pairwise comparisons of chunk to chunk, and sliding the alignment backward or forward by some amount to try to find the correct pairwise chunks (roughly).

 We compare chunks by taking each atomic lexeme that is part of that chunk and using the dictionary lookup table.
 If the atomic lexeme has a matching atomic lexeme in the parallel chunk, that's a hit.
 If not, that's a miss.